Friday 11 November

 F2: a) Whither Justice?
 Reflecting on justification, rationale and temporality in the creative writing workshop on character – Namita Chakrabarty

 Referring to Orwell’s ‘Why I Write’ (1946), in the context of creative writing teaching, this paper proposes fiction as a space for a justice seeming sometimes beyond reach in the external world.
 Using the Critical Race Theory I have used in earlier creative-critical publications (Chakrabarty 2011; 2012; 2013), I reflect on the justice and justification at work in the production of visibly raced characters in the creative writing seminar.
 Exploring the impact on my own creative research of published writing and student discussion on writing, I focus on the question of fictional characters’ futurity reflecting post-9/11 ambivalence to the other.

 b) Creative Writing and the Psyche: the Depth Psychology of Writing – Kylie Fitzpatrick

-In this paper, Kylie Fitzpatrick will discuss the cross-over between Creative Writing and Depth Psychology, paying particular attention to unconscious processes, life writing, and the use of the first-person as a means of activating that part of the brain which neuropsychologists call the ‘empathy-hub’.
+Kylie Fitzpatrick will discuss the cross-over between Creative Writing and Depth Psychology, paying particular attention to unconscious processes, life writing, and the use of the first-person as a means of activating that part of the brain that neuropsychologists call the ‘empathy-hub’.
 Fitzpatrick will suggest that more can be done, in Creative Writing degree courses, to support the creative development and mental health of young writers.

 c) Disturbingly Dangerous: Teaching Structure and Selection in the Process of Life Writing – Catharine Frances